testcontainers/testcontainers-java/docs/index.md

 ### Prerequisites

-Docker or boot2docker (for OS X) must be installed on the machine you are running tests on.
-TestContainers currently requires JDK 1.7 and is compatible with JUnit and Selenium2/WebDriver.
+Docker or docker-machine (for OS X) must be installed on the machine you are running tests on.
+TestContainers currently requires JDK 1.8 and is compatible with JUnit.

 ### Usage modes